MuhammadQasimHunain/DotNetArchitecture/ReadMe.md

 **Web:** This layer contains the user interface, responsible for interaction with the user to obtain and display data.

-**Application:** This layer is the main entry point of the application, which can be ASP.NET Core, ASP.NET MVC, ASP.NET Web API, Console, Windows Service, among others.
+**Application:** This layer is the main entry point of the application.

 **Domain:** This layer contains the requirements and the business logic, is the core of the application.